sganesan64/A5Coupon/README.md

 ## Findings 2:
 From the fig 2 which is plotted from the customers not accepted coupon , identified that data is not confirming that above Findings 1 is true.

+### Data conditions and concerns
+The percentage of customers accepted the coupon is little over 56% and not accepted is little over 43% , Meaning both cases are equally represented with the sampled population.
+So it might be hard to come to a conclusion based on the findings.

+Cleaned data to have numbers for Text columns of Coupon by mapping numbers to categories and cleaning up age by replacing text parts

+## Findings 3: After trying several plots and combinations , settled with the joint plot with Histogram.
+This plot prominently brought out the "Bar" coupons being brodly accepted by all age group, but not lot in the age group compared to "Coffee House" coupons###